Extended Producer Responsibility (EPR)

 Who is affected by EPR regulations?

-Businesses involved in the manufacturing, importing, selling, or branding of regulated products are subject to EPR obligations.
-Specific requirements vary by country and product category, but commonly affected areas include:
+Any business involved in the manufacturing, importing, selling, or branding of regulated products are subject to environmental obligations and need to act now.
+Specific requirements and need will vary by country and scheme, but commonly affected areas include:

-Navigating these obligations can be intricate, but Reconomy’s Comply Loop, an integrated global compliance solution, offers seamless reporting, regulatory updates, and expert consultancy to keep businesses ahead of evolving EPR laws.
+Navigating these obligations can be intricate, but Reconomy’s Comply Loop, an integrated global solution, offers seamless reporting, regulatory updates, and expert consultancy to keep producers ahead of evolving environmental laws and any new scheme arriving.

 Affected parties and required actions

-Under EPR regulations, businesses that place packaging materials on the market are considered producers and will be required to take specific actions to meet compliance.
-This includes:
+Under EPR regulations, businesses that place packaging materials on the market are considered producers and will need to report and take specific actions to meet compliance.

-• Manufacturers – Responsible for designing packaging that meets recyclability standards and reporting data on material usage.
+- Manufacturers – Responsible to report on designing packaging that meets recyclability standards and reporting data on material usage.

-• Importers – Must account for all packaging associated with imported goods and ensure compliance within the respective country.
+- Importers – Must report all packaging associated with imported goods and ensure compliance within the respective country.

-• Retailers and brand owners – Liable for packaging placed on the market under their brand name, even if the products are sourced from third-party manufacturers.
+- Retailers and brand owners – Liable to report all packaging placed on the market under their brand name, even if the products or are sourced from third-party manufacturers.

 How to achieve EPR compliance